OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 We use two formats to store the data:

-* [netCDF files](https://www.unidata.ucar.edu/software/netcdf/) - the current defacto file for working with array-oriented scientific data from climate research.
+* [netCDF files](https://www.unidata.ucar.edu/software/netcdf/) - the current defacto file for working with multidimensional, array-oriented scientific data from climate and oceanographic research.
-Although it is not necessary to understand the netCDF library in its entirety, Unidata does provide a well documented [netcdf python interface](https://unidata.github.io/netcdf4-python/).
+Although it is not necessary to understand the netCDF library in its entirety, Unidata (the netCDF maintainer) does provide a well documented
+[netCDF python interface](https://unidata.github.io/netcdf4-python/).
 This documentation describes useful aspects of how netCDF defines common terms such as groups, dimensions, variables, and attributes.

-* [Zarr](https://zarr.readthedocs.io/en/stable/) - a format for the storage of chunked, compressed, N-dimensional arrays.
+* [Zarr](https://zarr.readthedocs.io/en/stable/) - a format for the storage of chunked, compressed, arrays.
 Zarr has similar characteristics to netCDF, but has the added benefit of being a cloud-native data format.
 For this reason, Zarr is ideal for storing large data sets in the cloud.
 Zarr provides a great overview of its [storage specifications](https://zarr.readthedocs.io/en/stable/spec/v2.html#hierarchies) that may be useful to read.